Exploring Quesnelle Forks Ghost Town: Our Adventure in Likely, BC

 While the park has pit toilets, they were impressively clean and well-maintained.
 Adding to the charm of the campground were the mining displays scattered throughout the park.
 These informative exhibits offered fascinating insights into the region’s rich mining history.
 There is even a museum on site.
 Unfortunately, we were there a month too early to experience the museum as it is only open during peak summer months.

 For dinner, we enjoyed our homemade dehydrated meals by the lake.
-I had spicy red pepper spaghetti, while Dan savored mushroom risotto—both delicious and hearty options after a day of exploring.
+I had spicy red pepper spaghetti, while Dan savoured mushroom risotto—both delicious and hearty options after a day of exploring.
 Stay tuned for these recipes, which we’ll be sharing soon on our upcoming recipe page!

 Exploring Quesnelle Forks Ghost Town